Get

 What Is Declawing?

 Simply put, declawing involves two different steps.
-The cat’s claws are removed, like most people believe they are.
-However, the top of the toe bone must also be removed to prevent the claws from growing back.
+The cat’s claws are permanently removed, as most people believe they are.
+However, the last portion of the toe bone must also be removed to prevent the claws from growing back.
 Therefore, declawing involves an amputation.
 It would almost be like removing the finger from the first joint for a human.
 Sure, you would still have all your fingers, but your dexterity would be affected.
 It’s similar for felines.
-They still have their toes but their balance is affected.
+They still have their toes, but their balance is affected.

 Often, this procedure is done to eliminate scratching.
-However, scratching is a normal behavior in felines, and they can be trained to scratch in appropriate areas.
+However, scratching is a normal and instinctual behavior in felines that should not be eliminated but rather redirected.
+Cats can be trained to scratch in appropriate areas.

 Cat wearing a collar while being declawed